RibbonCommunications/sbc_aws_cloudformation/README.md

 The quickstart template allows you to quickly launch a High Availability SBC Cluster with High Availability Front End into AWS to demonstrate the recommended typical High Availability deployment model.

-For detailed information, we recommend you first see the [Ribbon High-Availabilty SBC with HFE](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/supported/highavailabilityhfe/existing-stack/byol/HFEautoSubnet.md)
+For detailed information, we recommend you first see the [Ribbon High-Availabilty SBC with HFE](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/supported/highavailabilityhfe/existing-stack/byol/HFEautoSubnet.md) deployment description.

 **All Ribbon SBC Supported templates for AWS**